-Dr. Ashlee Cunsolo Willox, Canada Research Chair in the Determinants of Healthy Communities
+Dr. Ashlee Cunsolo, Canada Research Chair in the Determinants of Healthy Communities

 Dr. Dale Keefe, Canada Research Chair in Molecular Spectroscopy

 Dr. Dale Keefe completed his five year term as a Tier Two Canada Research Chair in Molecular Spectroscopy in 2011.
-His current research interests are in understanding how iterations within liquids affect their physical and chemical properties from both experimental and theoretical perspectives.
-He is currently the Vice President (Academic) and Provost at Cape Breton University.
+Dr. Keefe studies weak interactions in liquids, particularly hydrocarbons; his research interests are focused on understanding how iterations within liquids affect their physical and chemical properties from both experimental and theoretical perspectives.
+Dr. C. Dale Keefe is Interim President at Cape Breton University.